 Handling Alcohol Violations for Persons Under Age 21.
 Free Telephone Consultation: (623) 847-7117.

 The State of Arizona has an extremely harsh law regarding drinking and driving by underage drivers.
 While adults must have a blood alcohol content (BAC) of .08 to be charged with DUI, minors and young adults (up to age 21) can be charged with DUI for having a trace of alcohol in their system (.01 BAC), even if there are no physical signs of impairment.

-However, the penalties for Under 21 DUI are the same (or worse) as for adults.
+However, the penalties for an underage DUI are the same (or worse) as for adults.
 On a first offense, a conviction may carry:

-- Mandatory license suspension for 24 months (eligible for restricted permit at court’s discretion )
+Mandatory license suspension for 24 months (eligible for a restricted permit at court’s discretion )

-- If allowed a restricted permit, MVD requires an ignition interlock device installed in your vehicle and a SR-22 for 3 years
+If allowed a restricted permit, MVD requires an ignition interlock device installed in your vehicle and an SR-22 for 3 years

 Underage Consumption Or Minor In Consumption

 You must be age 21 to legally drink in Arizona, and state agencies and organizations are trying to clamp down on underage drinking.
 Underage consumption of alcohol is a misdemeanor and carries severe penalties:

 Fines up to $2,500 plus surcharges and possible court costs